 At Bright Nights, the forest around the famous Stanley Park Miniature Train is transformed into a winter wonderland with incredible light and holiday displays.
 During the event, kids get to ride the train, watch animated displays, enjoy holiday music, and nosh on hot cocoa and fresh popcorn.

-Bright Nights at Stanley Park typically runs from late November to early January, closing on Christmas Day.
+Bright Nights at Stanley Park typically runs from late November to early January, closing only for Christmas Day.

 This event typically kicks off at 5 p.m. on New Year's Eve.
 Attractions also include an 8,000-square foot mountaintop skate pond, a sliding zone for sledding, contemporary fire performances, and a visit from the magical Snow King and Queen.

 If you already have a Grouse Mountain Annual Local's Pass, Y2Play or Winter Season Pass, then tickets to Family New Year's Eve is included with your pass (no need to purchase additional tickets for this event).
-If you don't have a pass, you can buy tickets just for this NYE event.
+If you don't have a pass, you can buy tickets just for the night.

-Vancouver Cabaret Theatre's annual Family-Friendly New Year’s Eve Variety Show at the Vancouver Playhouse features circus acrobats, magicians, comedians, and one of Vancouver’s biggest balloon drops at 10 p.m.
+Vancouver Cabaret Theatre's annual Family-Friendly New Year’s Eve Variety Show at the Vancouver Playhouse features circus acrobats, magicians, comedians, and a balloon drops at 10 p.m.

-The Variety Show typically begins at 8 p.m. on December 31, and features one 30-minute intermission.
-Tickets are required to attend and in the past, have ranged in price from $25 to $45 for kids under 12 and $29 to $59 for adults.
+The Variety Show begins at 8 p.m. on December 31, and features one 30-minute intermission.
+Tickets are required to attend.

 Whistler's family-friendly New Year's celebration takes place at Whistler Village and includes live entertainment, ice skating, games, a special Fire & Ice Show, and fireworks at midnight.
 The event also features two countdowns: an early one for younger kids and the traditional midnight countdown.